Performance measurement plans

 - contributions to national or regional strategic priorities;

-- the extent to which career and training benefits derived from the opportunities associated with the initiative have been made available to designated groups (women, visible minorities, Aboriginal people and persons with disabilities); and/or
+- the extent to which career and training benefits derived from the opportunities associated with the initiative have been made available to designated groups (women, visible minorities, Indigenous peoples and persons with disabilities); and/or

 - other areas relevant to the institution’s strategy.